 Scholarship winners can expect notifications by April 15.

 “The Alabama 4-H Foundation is committed to ensuring that scholarship opportunities and 4-H programming continue for Alabama youth for years to come,” said Seth Tuttle, development officer for the Alabama 4-H Foundation.

-In addition, scholarship recipients and their parents or guardians will be invited to 4-H Competitive Events Day July 25, 2019, to formally recognize scholarship winners.
-4-H will also be recognizing scholarship recipients during high school scholarship days.
+Scholarship recipients and their parents or guardians receive invitations to the 4-H Competitive Events Day June 26.
+There, 4-H will formally recognize the scholarship winners.
+4-H will also recognize scholarship recipients during high school scholarship days or graduations.